|Kuratowski's Closure-Complement Cornucopia|

 his dissertation in the Polish research periodical

 [1922 Kuratowski AKazimierz Kuratowski, Sur l'Opération Ā de l'Analysis Situs (On the Topological Closure Operation), Fund.
 Math., v.
 3, 1922, pp. 182‑199, in French. (in French)],

 [2012 Kuratowski AKazimierz Kuratowski, Sur l'Opération Ā de l'Analysis Situs (On the Topological Closure Operation), English translation by Mark Bowron, Math Transit.com, 2012, 11 pp. (English)].

 In it Kuratowski introduced the following well-known theorem.
 While the theorem itself gives an upper bound, there appears to be no such bound on the number of questions and results related to it.|

 Whenever one subset in a topological space has closure and complement applied to it repeatedly (in any order),

 the number of distinct subsets generated is always less than or equal to 14.

 In these pages Math Transit chronicles the abundance of literature related to this topic.

-If you know of any references I have missed, please send them to me at [my nickname below]@gmail.com so they can be added to the list.
+If you know of any missing references, please send them to [my nickname below]@gmail.com so they can be added to the list.